zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 description:
 ---

-Essential Addon Forms extends YOOtheme Pro with a submission workflow, enabling for a Section or Column to become a Form Area with full builder capabilities.
+Essential Addon Forms extends YOOtheme Pro with a submission workflow, enabling a Section or Column to become a Form Area with full builder capabilities. {% .lead %}

 ## Form Area